-Strangely, a recent "evidence based" review article by Silberstein et al (2012), suggested that verapamil did not work for migraine.
-We are frankly incredulous about this assertion considering the many patients who use it successfully, and the lack of any studies concerning verapamil.
+Recent "evidence based" review articles by Silberstein et al (2012, 2015), suggested that verapamil does not work for migraine.
+We are dubious about this assertion considering the many patients of ours who use it successfully, the lack of any studies concerning verapamil, and the inhomogeneity of migraine in general.
 Of course, lack of evidence for effect is not the same of evidence of lack of effect.
 In other words, although nobody has published a study about a drug working, this does not mean that the drug doesn't work.
 It just means that nobody has published a study.
 This of course is a general critique of "evidence based medicine", which translates into "no medicine", if nobody has done a study that provides evidence.

 Wellbutrin (buproprion) has been reported useful in small studies for migraine, cluster and chronic daily headaches.

 Wellbutrin has no clinically significant effect on serotonin neurotransmission.
 We have not had much success with this drug.